 Despite the costs exacted by psychological conditions, in 2016, only 41% of adults with a mental health issue received any form of treatment.
 Long wait times and a lack of accessible care are a few reasons why people fail to seek clinical support, but some of the most insidious barriers between individuals and mental health care are the toxic myths that have sprung up around both psychological health and the therapeutic process.

 Stigmatizing myths about therapy and mental illness–such as the conceits that people with mental health issues are “crazy,” or that therapy is a never ending process—are, as therapist Noah Rubenstein puts it, “common reasons people dismiss or avoid” treatment.
-The Center for Disease Control and Prevention notes that the stigmatization of mental illness can make individuals who struggle with their psychological health feel separate “from the rest of society,” causing “feelings of shame and isolation.”
-Such shame leads many people to distance themselves from their psychological concerns, “deny[ing] symptoms, delay[ing] treatment and refrain[ing] from daily activities.”
+The stigmatization of mental illness can make individuals who struggle with their psychological health feel separate from the rest of society, causing feelings of shame or isolation.
+Such shame leads many people to distance themselves from their psychological concerns, downplaying the severity of their symptoms and choosing not to seek treatment.

 Yet the myths surrounding mental illness and therapy are just that—myths.
 By debunking them, we can empower ourselves to rise to the challenge of seeking the therapeutic treatment we need and deserve.